SodiumZH/NFF-Girls/wiki/gameplay-en.md

 ##### Interaction

 To interact with it, you must either wear a Necromancer's Hat or hold a Necromancer's Wand on either hand.
-Otherwise you'll not be able to switch its AI state or open the inventory GUI, and it will refuse to follow you or attack your targets.
+Otherwise ~~you'll not be able to switch its AI state or open the inventory GUI, and~~ it will refuse to follow you or attack your targets.
 The requirements are removed if its favorability reaches 90.

+Necromancer's Wand is required instead of Commanding Wand to switch AI state and open the GUI.

 You can customize its hand items.
 The main hand only accept hoes as weapon.
 (Non-weapon items are also acceptable, but not taking any effect.)
 The offhand slot doesn't accept anything so far.
 (Will be added in the future.)